gearglow/ReptiliaWithATwist/The List.md

 "Can't say better than that," Elysia said with a shrug.
 "Clean slate, Professor?"

 "I would very much appreciate that, Ms. Potter," Snape replied.
 "Now off to dinner with you."

-"Yes, sir," she said.
-"And maybe someday you'll be comfortable telling me why you hated me so much in the first place."